atlanhq/camelot/docs/dev/contributing.rst

     $ python setup.py test

-Writing Documentation
+Writing documentation
 ---------------------

 Writing documentation, function docstrings, examples and tutorials is a great way to start contributing to open-source software!
 The documentation is present inside the ``docs/`` directory of the source code repository.

 The documentation is written in `reStructuredText`_, with `Sphinx`_ used to generate these lovely HTML files that you're currently reading (unless you're reading this on GitHub).
 You can edit the documentation using any text editor and then generate the HTML output by running `make html` in the ``docs/`` directory.

 The function docstrings are written using the `numpydoc`_ extension for Sphinx.
-Make sure you check out how its format guidelines, before you start writing one.
+Make sure you check out how its format guidelines before you start writing one.

 .. _reStructuredText: https://en.wikipedia.org/wiki/ReStructuredText
 .. _Sphinx: http://www.sphinx-doc.org/en/master/
 .. _numpydoc: https://numpydoc.readthedocs.io/en/latest/format.html

-Filing Issues
+Filing issues
 -------------

 We use `GitHub issues`_ to keep track of all issues and pull requests.
-Before opening an issue (which asks a question or reports a bug), it is advisable to use GitHub search to look for existing issues (both open and closed) that may be similar.
+Before opening an issue (which asks a question or reports a bug), please use GitHub search to look for existing issues (both open and closed) that may be similar.

 .. _GitHub issues: https://docs.pytest.org/en/latest/

 Questions
 ^^^^^^^^^

-Please don't use GitHub issues for support questions, a better place for them would be `Stack Overflow`_.
+Please don't use GitHub issues for support questions.
+A better place for them would be `Stack Overflow`_.
 Make sure you tag them using the ``python-camelot`` tag.

 .. _Stack Overflow: http://stackoverflow.com

-Bug Reports
+Bug reports
 ^^^^^^^^^^^

 In bug reports, make sure you include: